Up to 35% off Raised Beds

 Potentilla refers to slow-growing plants.

-• Plant Size: 1-4 feet tall
+height height 1-4 feet tall

-Potentilla is also called Shrubby Cinquefoil.
+Potentilla is also called shrubby cinquefoil.
 Each flower has 5 rounded petals with a yellow center.
 It also has herbaceous foliage featuring 5-finger green leaves.
-White varieties of Potentilla are often called Barren Strawberry for the way they mimic the look without the fruit!
+White varieties of potentilla are often called barren strawberry for the way they mimic the look without the fruit!

 This is an ideal addition for newer gardeners looking for white flowering shrubs.
 It grows generously from spring to fall.
 Give it full sun and loamy, moist soil, and leave it alone.
 It blooms so well that you may have to prune it just to keep the flowers from choking out the plant!
 Potentilla is very drought- and salt-resistant and doesn’t mind the cold.